karx/karx.github.io/Manifesto/questEd/README.md

 * Few multiple efficient loops

 Planning on a 9-5 or walking hour, having thought through plan & therefore be able to **schedule**, can reduce effort (be ~half)
+You are not just learning, but also earning.

 ## Volatility at Low Levels
 When starting, young *age*, very prone to jump the gun and royally screw yourself where you have no option but to grid.